FurryGamesIndex/games/doc/search_help.en.md

 There may also be dependencies between tags, but this is irrelevant for search purposes.

-You can see a list of all the tags currently supported by FGI from [here](https://github.com/FurryGamesIndex/games/blob/master/doc/tags.en.md).
-If you think more tags should be added, feel free to contact us.
+**You can see a list of all the tags currently supported by FGI from [here](https://github.com/FurryGamesIndex/games/blob/master/doc/tags.en.md).
+If you find that a game is missing tag(s), feel free to contribute.
+If you think more tags should be added, feel free to contact us.**

 ## Basic Search